jitusharma7/Market-Basket-Analysis/README.md

 ## Model_Building
-* To build Apirori Algorithm , defiend support and confidence  parameter  as 0.02 and 0.
+* To build Apriori Algorithm, defined support and confidence parameters as 0.02 and 0.

 ## Result
-Here is the result of Apriori Algorithm.
+Here is the result of the Apriori Algorithm.

 <img src="Apriori%20Algorithm.PNG" width="400">

 ## Credit
- This project has been done as a course learning project at my College .
+ This project has been done as a course learning project at my College.